-The NRF in home PLMN shall generate the access token per SNPN ID.
+The NRF in home PLMN or H-SNPN shall generate the access token per SNPN ID.

+The NF producer in home PLMN or H-SNPN shall be able to verify the access token containing SNPN ID (PLMN ID+NID) from the NF consumer in V-SNPN.

-The SEPP shall maintain N32-f context as per SNPN and perform the verification.
+The SEPP shall maintain N32-f context as per SNPN and perform the verification based on SNPN ID (PLMN ID+NID).

 6.18.4 Evaluation